Charlestown Gang: The Charlestown–Somerville War

 On May 3, 1964, Charlestown Mob member Frank Benjamin was shot in the head and killed by the brothers Vincent "Jimmy the Bear" Flemmi and Stephen "the Rifleman" Flemmi, who were loyal to the Winter Hill Gang, at a bar owned by Stephen Flemmi after he had threatened to kill McLean and other Somerville gangsters.
 Because the gun used to kill Benjamin belonged to a corrupt Boston police officer, the Flemmi brothers decapitated Benjamin to avoid being identified by ballistic tests run on the bullet in Benjamin's head.
-Benjamin's decapitated body was found in the trunk of a stolen car in South Boston, while his head was buried.
+Benjamin's decapitated body was found in the trunk of a stolen car in South Boston, while the Flemmi brothers had his head buried in the woods.

 The Winter Hill Gang made their first attempt on the life of "Punchy" McLaughlin on November 23, 1964, shotgunning him as he entered his car outside the Beaconsfield Hotel in Brookline.
 Despite having half his jaw blown off, McLaughlin survived after he was rushed to Boston's Beth Israel Hospital.
 The Roxbury gangster Earl Smith arranged a meeting with McLaughlin in a parking garage at the hospital.
 McLaughlin was then ambushed by two Winter Hill gunmen, Stephen Flemmi and Francis "Cadillac Frank" Salemme, disguised as rabbis.
 He again survived his wounds.

 Wanted for the murder of Sheriden, Georgie McLaughlin was added to the FBI Ten Most Wanted Fugitives list.
-After the FBI located the fugitive gangster hiding out in the Dorchester neighborhood of Boston, Rico obtained a "throwdown" revolver from Stephen Flemmi which he planned to plant on McLaughlin after shooting him during his arrest.
+After the FBI located the fugitive gangster hiding out in the Dorchester neighborhood of Boston, Rico obtained a "throwdown" revolver from Stephen Flemmi, which he planned to plant on McLaughlin after shooting him during his arrest.
 Rico abandoned the plan, however, due to concerns that another FBI agent may not assent to the killing, and McLaughlin was captured without incident on February 24, 1965.
 He was convicted of Sheriden's murder and sentenced to life in prison at Bay State Correctional Center in Norfolk.

 On August 16, 1965, the third murder attempt was made on "Punchy" McLaughlin when Somerville gunmen ambushed him as he arrived in his car at his girlfriend's house in Westwood.
 Although Howard "Howie" Winter blew McLaughlin's right hand off using a scoped Winchester rifle, McLaughlin escaped following a car chase along Route 128.

 "Punchy" McLaughlin was killed on the fourth attempt, shot seven times as he boarded a bus on October 20, 1965.

 In November 1965, McLaughlin Gang associate John "Maxie" Shackleford survived a shooting in Charlestown.
 He subsequently fled the Boston area.

 John Locke, a minor member of the McLaughlin Gang and one of the few remaining Charlestown gangsters, was found shot to death after being thrown onto a snowbank in the parking lot of Wonderland station in Revere in March 1967.